-Open Government Data for Digital Services: Effects on Innovation, Competition and Societal Benefits
+Open Government Data in Digital Markets: Effects on Innovation, Competition and Societal Benefits

-Prompted by recent open data policies in the European Union and the United States, administrations increasingly publish their public sector information.
-Opening government data for broad commercial re-use is thereby motivated by three primary policy goals: innovation, competition and societal benefits.
-However, so far, a comprehensive evaluation of how open government data affects re-users' incentives and ensuing market outcomes in the digital economy is missing.
-Therefore, we conduct a conceptual analysis of the economic effects of open government data and characterize conditions under which primary policy goals can be achieved.
-Our findings highlight a basic trade-off between innovation and competition goals and demonstrate that the effectiveness of open government data crucially depends on the information contained in a data set.
-By distinguishing different information domains, we derive insights for policy makers on which open government data sets can promote a desired policy goal and how to balance economic trade-offs.
+Prompted by recent open data policies, public sector information is increasingly published for commercial re-use.
+Such open government data is especially motivated by three policy goals: innovation, competition and societal benefits.
+However, analyses of how open government data affects re-users' economic incentives and shape market outcomes in the digital economy are scarce.
+Therefore, this paper presents a conceptual analysis of the economic effects of open government data and characterizes conditions under which the intended primary policy goals can be achieved.
+The findings highlight a basic trade-off between innovation and competition goals and demonstrate that the effectiveness of open government data crucially depends on the specific public sector information contained in a data set.
+By distinguishing different information domains, policy recommendations are derived on which open government data sets can promote a desired policy goal and on how the involved economic trade-offs can be navigated by targeted open data policies.

 JEL Classification: L17,L38,L86